 Being the first, this stage involves the planting of seed ideas, brainstorming, and inquiring into the nature of the driving question.
 What will we tackle?
 Where do we begin?
 What’s important to you?
 Often the push forward is helped by determining an individual’s or group’s collective values.
 Listing these values might be a great place to start.
 For examples: community improvement, peer well-being,

-Acquire: Accessing information is no longer as easy as going to a card catalog and getting a book or other paper resource.
+Accessing information is no longer as easy as going to a card catalogue and getting a book or other paper resource.
 This stage involves accessing and collecting informational materials from the most appropriate digital and non-digital sources.

 We are now on an exploration for gathering clues, whatever they may be and however relevant to our driving question.
 It’s about bringing items to the table to discuss so we can explore the aspects of the question.
 We are simply getting to know this main question; its clues, personality, quirks, difficulties, and advantages.
 What is this driving question and why should we care?